Sylvia’s Day Centres for

 - a therapy pool

-The new centre will be built next to Sylvia’s Rangammal School for 200 profoundly deaf children and it will therefore be able to share some of its facilities including kitchens, sports field and assembly hall.
+The new centre will be built next to Sylvia’s Rangammal School for 200 profoundly deaf children and it will therefore be able to share some of its facilities including kitchens, gardens and assembly hall.

 Please contact Angela Clark if you would like to sponsor one of these children.
+Their education and care costs about £10 per month, truly amazing value for what is achieved.
 Sponsors give what they can afford.
 Tel: 0113 26677 660.

 Click on any of these photos to enlarge.